-This cross-sectional study was conducted within the Department of Radiology, Sindh Govt Hospital Korangi No. 5 Karachi, during December 2023 to January 2024.
-We have conducted a non-probability, consecutive sampling study, on a sample of 80 patients aged 18-60 years diagnosed to have sputum AFB positive pulmonary tuberculosis (PTB).AFB-positive PTB was diagnosed by detecting the clinical signs and symptoms including cough, fever, weight-loss, night sweating, hemoptysis and fatigue with persistent cough for at least two weeks.
+This cross-sectional study was conducted within the Department of Radiology, Sindh Govt Hospital Korangi No. 5 Karachi, during December 2023 to June 2024.
+We have conducted a non-probability, consecutive sampling study, on a sample of 80 patients aged 18-60 years diagnosed to have sputum AFB positive pulmonary tuberculosis (PTB).
+PTB was clinically suspected by detecting the clinical signs and symptoms including cough, fever, weight-loss, night sweating, hemoptysis and fatigue with persistent cough for at least two weeks.